ericlabouve/Procedural-Story-Generator/README.md

 Here are two sample outputs when a user inputs "San Jose" for the cityName and "2" for the \\CHOOSE function:

-“To explore the area around San Jose, ourcharacter biked north to Milpitas, California, thentook an Uber east to Mount Hamilton, California,then went to bed.”
+“To explore the area around San Jose, our character biked north to Milpitas, California, then took an Uber east to Mount Hamilton, California,then went to bed.”

-“To explore the area around San Jose, ourcharacter looked at a map, then flew south toMorgan Hill, California, then went to bed.”
+“To explore the area around San Jose, our character looked at a map, then flew south to Morgan Hill, California, then went to bed.”

 ## User Study